andywootton/mic/ListOfLists.md

 - Places where tech Meetups can be run.
 - Pubs & bars where you might bump into someone from the community - Bars.md & Bars.json
 - Universities and studenty things.
-- Maker places.
+- Maker places - MakerSpace.json
 - List of Hackathons
-- List of Events (or links to birmingham.io, Silicon Canal calandar etc)
+- List of Events (or links to birmingham.io, Silicon Canal calendar etc)

 # Pointers